DavidLichtenberger/reaper-csurf-us2400/readme.md

 ### Custom Actions

 Many of the buttons are connected with a trigger that just fires ReaScripts.
 The scripts get assigned to the according buttons on program start by parts of their filenames.
-You can give your ReaScript any name you like, I recommend a short description of what it does, because the filename is the text that shows up in Reaper’s action dialog and in the US-2400 On-Screen Help (see below).
+You can give your ReaScript any name you like, I recommend a short description of what it does, because the filename is the text that shows up in Reaper’s action dialog and in the US-2400 [On-Screen-Help](#on-screen-help).

 **Important:** The filename has to contain a kind of signature at the end that the csurf plugin uses to identify and assign the action – it looks like this: